AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/examples.md

 ---
-title: Example Reporting API calls
+title: Example reporting API calls
 description: View example Reporting API calls and their responses.
 ---

-# Example Reporting API calls
+# Example reporting API calls

 Use the following examples to help supplement the creation of API calls in your own organization.
 You can also use the [Debugger](debugger.md) within Analysis Workspace to view API calls tailored to your organization.